meh2481/liTools/README.md

 * Some Unicode tweaks and such
 * Added util/hash.exe for easily getting hashes of filenames or other such text strings

+Version 0.3.7: (9/13/13)
+* vdata/catalogdb.dat is now parsed to/from XML
+* vdata/letterdb.dat is now parsed to/from XML

 Building
 ========